Aakash289/Automated-Ticket-Routing-and-SLA-Monitoring-for-Zendesk/README.md

 Response time for urgent tickets

-Workflow Overview
+Workflow Overview:

-The workflow is built in n8n and consists of the following steps:
+Trigger Node

-Trigger Node – Starts the workflow when new tickets are created or updated.
+Starts the workflow when a new ticket is created or updated in Zendesk.

+Compute SLA Thresholds (Set Node)

-Compute Thresholds – Defines SLA deadlines for urgent and normal tickets.
+Defines the SLA limits (e.g., urgent tickets = 1 hr, normal tickets = 24 hrs).

+This is where you establish the "deadline" logic.

-IF Node (Urgency Check) – Splits tickets into Urgent or Normal.
+IF Node – Urgency Check

-True (Urgent): Tickets tagged as urgent and sent for escalation.

-False (Normal): Tickets tagged as normal and monitored for SLA.
+Looks at the ticket’s priority or tags.

+Branches into two flows:

+True (Urgent branch)

+Updates the ticket in Zendesk with the "urgent" tag.

+Runs overdue check specific to urgent SLA threshold.

+If overdue → sends a Slack alert to the urgent channel.

+False (Normal branch)

-Zendesk Update Nodes – Updates ticket tags in Zendesk.
+Updates the ticket in Zendesk with the "normal" tag.

-Overdue Check – Compares ticket age with SLA thresholds.
+Runs overdue check specific to normal SLA threshold.

-Slack Node – Sends notifications to the support team for overdue or urgent tickets.
+If overdue → sends a Slack alert to the general support channel.

+Zendesk Update Nodes

+Apply tags ("urgent" or "normal") directly in Zendesk.

+These are separate nodes for each branch.

+Overdue Check (IF / Compare Node)

+Compares current time vs. ticket creation/last update.

+If ticket age > SLA threshold → triggers escalation.

+Slack Notification Nodes

+Sends alert messages to Slack.

+Different channels/messages based on urgency.

-Tools & Technologies
+Tools & Technologies:

 n8n: Workflow automation tool